Alessandro-Trasatti/Heston_Simulation_Project_repo/README.md

 ### Class AnalyticalHestonPricer</code>

 This is a subclass of the class HestonPricer described above.
 We based the implementation of this class using the exam 2021</2022about the pricing under the Heston model.
+Unfortunaltely, in our case the price obtained by montecarlo doesn't converge to the one obtained with thi method <code> double price </code>.

 **Purpose of the class:**
 The task is to compute the price of a Call option using the analytical formula explained before (the which one with the integrals).